Top Staging Tips for Better Short-Term Rental Photography

 • Coffee table: rule of three — candle, plant/greenery, book.

 • If it has a fireplace, light it.
-It makes a huge difference in photos.
+It makes a huge difference in photos (but make sure the fireplace is functional prior to “adding” a fire)

 3. Kitchen